MediciHouse07/Learning_Records/README.md

 2rd rule should be noticed <br>

 # Special sign used in the notes
+FM: Top level = fundamental
+ET: Hyper knowledge might be excess the learning possibility
+RM: Reading materials, not neccessary
+HB: Might look like has nothing to do with others
+AD: Some explainatory words <br>

 FM_01_Coursename: Short category + number + course name is used to classify course in terms of my needs, A category mapping table will be defined here -> TBD <br>
 YYYY/MM/DD: Means the date you learn it, if nothing emoji sign is next to it like YYYY/MM/DD: instead of YYYY/MM/DD:✍, which means you finish it by watching video one by one, carefully  <br>
 💫: To get some concept quickly, roughly go through some part/ the whole content <br>